clindoso/clindoso-gpt-translation-test/gpt-project/_scripts/nl_translation_package/README.md

 title: Docs
 ---

-Use this Python package with the following commands in the `nl_translation_package` directory:
+Export your OPENAI_API_KEY.
+Then, use this Python package with the following commands in the `nl_translation_package` directory:

 - For translating Help Center articles: